 You would not be alone in considering opting out of the pension.
 There has been an almost 20% increase in the number of young teachers opting out, and this is thought to be because of the impact of student debt and the rising cost of living.
 The lack of salary increases that match inflation and the growth in pension contributions have made it more difficult for young teachers to survive on a teacher salary.
 This means it becomes imperative that these young teachers gain more money somehow.

 The Department for Education argues those opting out still only represent 1% of people in the scheme.
 The point of concern in the media is that this is a short-term solution but creates a long-term problem for those who will later retire without adequate funds.

 There are certain times when you are close to retirement when knowing how to opt out of the Teachers’ Pension Scheme is useful to you.
 These circumstances are quite specific to older to teachers, and it is necessary to seek advice from an independent advisor to make sure.

 How to opt out of the Teachers’ Pension Scheme

 The process of opting out of the Teachers’ Pension Scheme is technically easy.
 You can log in to “My Teacher Pension” and complete the form for opting out.
 It is worth checking, however, to see if your employer will then need to re-enroll you in a pension scheme after three years.
 You can check this with your pension advisor.

-The content in this article was correct on 21st December 2018.
+The content in this article was correct on 21/12/2018.
 You should not rely on this article to make important financial decisions.
-Teachers Financial Planning offers opting out of the Teachers’ Pension Scheme.
 Please use the contact form below to arrange an informal chat with an adviser and see how we can help you.